usmankhalid-95/A1---Word2Vec-and-GloVe/README.md

 ### Short Writeup:

-As part of my assignment, I worked on implementing word embedding models using Flask (GloVe, Skipgram, and Skipgram with negatives).
+As the assignment requires using Flask, I worked on implementing word embedding models using Flask (GloVe, Skipgram, and Skipgram with negatives).
 Unfortunately, I encountered an issue where the scores did not update correctly in the Flask application.
-While the predicted words were accurate, the overall score remained the same as the initial value, which caused the results to be incorrect.
+While the predicted words were accurate, the results in the right columns were incorrect.
+These columns had the same results as the left ones, which led to inaccurate score outputs.

 However, I successfully completed the implementation using **Streamlit**, and the scores were correct.
 Therefore, I suggest referring to the **Streamlit application** for accurate results.

-**Note**: Please use the Streamlit results (as shown in the screenshots above) for the correct output instead of the Flask version.
+**Note**: Please use the Streamlit results (as shown in the screenshots above) for the correct output scores instead of the Flask version.
+The predicted words are the same for both applications.